kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 [Repo Dataset](https://github.com/kingspp/tf-contrib-analyzer/raw/master/data/repos.zip)

-Now we have a list  ( `db.repos.count()` ) of repositories related to / using tensorflow framework.
-Our next objective is to find api's related to contrib package in these repositories.
+Now that we have a list  ( `db.repos.count()` ) of repositories related to / using tensorflow framework, our next objective is to find api's related to contrib package in these repositories.
 To do that, we will use Github's *code search* api.
 Github *code search* api returns file url instead of content.
 To get the content of the file, we just have to query the given git url which then provides content of the file encoded in *base64* format.